OnabotulinumtoxinA Injections (Botox®)

 OnabotulinumtoxinA is a natural, purified protein with the ability to temporarily block the secretion of the chemical that is responsible for "turning on" the body's sweat glands.
 By blocking, or interrupting, this chemical messenger, botulinum toxin "turns off" sweating at the area where it has been injected.
 Botox injections are very shallow, meaning that the medicine is injected just below the surface of the skin, where it remains.

-Research demonstrates that treating excessive sweating of the armpits, hands, feet, head and face (craniofacial), and other relatively small body areas (like under the breasts) with onabotulinumtoxinA is safe and effective.
+Research demonstrates that treating excessive sweating of the armpits, hands, feet, head and face (craniofacial), and other relatively small body areas (like under the breasts or in the groin area) with onabotulinumtoxinA is safe and effective.
 When used to treat underarm excessive sweating, Botox has been shown to result in an 82-87% decrease in sweating.
 Results start to be noticeable approximately 2 to 4 days after treatment with the full effects usually noted within 2 weeks.
 Dryness typically lasts 4 to 12 months, but some studies have found it can last as long as 14 months.
 Additional statistics from published research studies have shown that repeated treatment with Botox is safe and effective for hyperhidrosis and consistently results in meaningful, long-lasting improvements in an excessive sweating patient’s symptoms, daily functioning, and quality of life.
 Botox treatment for hyperhidrosis has also been scientifically proven to improve on-the-job productivity.
 While sweating is an essential body function for temperature control, localized body areas house only a small percentage of the body's sweat glands (the underarms, for instance, are home to less than 2% of the body’s sweat glands.)
 The temporary cessation of these sweat glands' functioning, therefore, has little to do with body thermoregulation.
 Compensatory sweating (sweating on other body parts, common after ETS surgery) has not been found to be a concern.

 In the case of palmar (hand) excessive sweating, research shows that Botox is 80-90% effective.
 Repeat injections are needed after 6 months.
 Botox for palmar sweating may cause temporary pain and weakness in the hands.